xinhe-lab/mirage/README.md

 # `mirage`

-An R package for Mixture model based Rare variant Analysis on Genes.
+An R package for MIxture model based Rare variant Analysis on GEnes.

 ## Description